-The first step, which is now common across many branches of motorsport, is to buy the starter pack from the sport’s governing body, the Motor Sports Association (MSA) www.msauk.org, or from one of the members of the Association of Racing Drivers’ Schools (ARDS).
+The first step, which is now common across many branches of motorsport, is to buy the starter park from Motorsport UK or from one of the members of the Association of Racing Drivers’ Schools (ARDS).

-The starter pack comes at a price of £104 (2019) and includes the all-important licence application form and a DVD about racing, which will be invaluable when you come to take the mandatory test.
+The starter pack includes the all-important licence application form and a DVD about racing, which will be invaluable when you come to take the mandatory test.
 Try and watch the DVD several times, and pay particular attention to the basic rules and things like flag signals, as this knowledge will come in useful when you take the test.

 When you have digested the contents of the DVD, you will need to book the ARDS test at one of the member schools, details of which will be in the starter pack.
 It’s worth getting a clear idea of the timescale for booking and taking the test, to make sure you know when you will be ready to race if you plan to start as soon as possible.

-You won’t be surprised to discover that the ARDS test also carries a price tag, of approximately £200 depending upon venue, which includes the use of a school car for the practical part of the assessment.
+You won’t be surprised to discover that the ARDS test also carries a price tag depending upon venue.
+This includes the use of a school car for the practical part of the assessment.
 There are two parts to the test; a practical driving session and a multi-choice exam type session covering the regulations.

 The last job is to send off your licence application with proof of passing the ARDS test.
-The form goes to the MSA with a cheque for approximately £60 for a National B race licence and, when it comes back in a couple of weeks, you are ready to enter your first race!
+The form goes to the Motorsport UK with a cheque for the cost of a National B race licence and, when it comes back in a couple of weeks, you are ready to enter your first race!